buiduccuong30051989/frontend-standard/README.md

 All HTML, CSS, Javascript and file names should be written entirely in lowercase.

+The only exceptions to this rule are function names in Javascript and PHP.
+These should be camel-cased (functionName or longerFunctionName).

 ## CSS Rules

 Place a space after the ":" in property declarations.